Skills Developed at The RCSDF

 Legal externs are expected to work 14 to 16 hours per week.
 Externs are also required to attend a two-week intensive training course prior to the start of the semester.
 One week of this training will be devoted to clinic procedures, substantive law, and client interviewing.
 Students will also attend one week of training devoted entirely to mediation, taught by an expert in family law mediation.

 How many credits Will I earn?

 Legal externs will receive three externship field credits and one class credit.
 For more information, please visit the legal externship program's website.

 Students are eligible to apply after completion of thirty credits at Sturm College of Law.
 Completion of Family Law or concurrent registration is required.

 How do I apply for a legal externship?

 Students applying for this position must have a bachelor's degree from an accredited college or university and have successfully completed thirty credits at Sturm College of Law.
 Students must also be willing to attend an orientation/training, which will include forty hours of intensive mediation training.

 Interested applicants should submit a cover letter and résumé, as well as indicate whether they are applying for fall or spring semester.
 These documents should be sent to:

-Beth Henson, Attorney Supervisor for Separating and Divorcing Families.
+Beth Henson, Attorney Supervisor for the Resource Center for Separating and Divorcing Families.

 The RCSDF will not contact applicants who have not been selected for an interview.
 However, please feel free to contact Beth with any questions or concerns.